Southern Arterial Route: Criticism in 1992

-On the June 16th 1992, a newspaper article titled "Residents aim to block new road" stated that residents were considering a legal challenge to stop stage two of the Southern Arterial Road System, alleging that the environmental study for the project is out of date.
-The coordinator of South Sydney Community Aid Jack Carne, stated "Direct action against the Southern Arterial Road System is planned".
+On 16 June 1992, a newspaper article titled "Residents aim to block new road" stated that residents were considering a legal challenge to stop stage two of the Southern Arterial Road System, alleging that the environmental study for the project is out of date.
+The coordinator of South Sydney Community Aid Jack Carnegie, stated "Direct action against the Southern Arterial Road System is planned".
 The article states "In 1987, residents blockaded Regent Street in a protest against stage one of the road."
 The Mayor of the City of South Sydney said the "council had been opposed to the RTA plans in the beginning but had resolved to work with them to get the best deal for the residents".
 Requests the council made to the RTA were "providing a pedestrian zone to Redfern station, a tunnel under Lawson Square and a right-hand turn from Regent Street into Cleveland Street.
 He said "All we got was the pedestrian zone," and "We are still pushing for the rest."
 He also raised concerns that children were running across Wyndham Street to Alexandria Park.
 Local resident Vanessa Grimley (who had lived on Wyndham Street for eight years), said she has seen one of her neighbour's children knocked over by a car and that "Making Wyndham Street one-way will make the traffic faster."
 The diagram of the Proposed Southern Arterial in this article still depicted two-way traffic south of Henderson Road.
 Local residents followed through on their direct action and stood in front of cars on the opening Sunday.

-An article on June 25, 1992 Sydney Morning Herald article covers backlash to the opening of Stage 2 of the southern arterial road through Redfern ("Row erupts as southern road opens").
-This article states the EIS was "completed amid controversy in 1987", and that opponents state "there has already been a marked increase in the volume and speed of traffic through Redfern since last Sunday".
+A Sydney Morning Herald article on 25 June 1992 covered backlash to the opening of Stage 2 of the southern arterial road through Redfern ("Row erupts as southern road opens").
+This article stated the EIS was "completed amid controversy in 1987", and that opponents state "there has already been a marked increase in the volume and speed of traffic through Redfern since last Sunday".
 The South Sydney Transport Group convenor Jack Carnegie said the State Government and the RTA should never have considered placing the road through an area already choked with smog, with a large number of elderly residents, and with one of the lowest car ownership rates in Sydney.
 An RTA spokesman denied that extra traffic generated by the third runway, the harbour tunnel and an influx of thousands of new inner-city residents under the city west strategy would have "any significant impact" on the southern arterial.